Search for celebrities on Ancestry.com!DELFIN

 They lived there until she was about 7, when her father bought a farm just outside of Elk City, Okla.
 She started second grade in the school house called Pixlee, about a mile from their home.
 She met her first husband, Leon Williams, at a grocery and feed store where she worked in Elk City.
 Leon went in to the store with his uncle, and when he left, he said that he would have to come back to ask her for a date.

-She was married at 16, on June 18, 1948.
-They started their married life at Pittsburgh, Texas.
+She was marriage at 16, on June 18, 1948.
+They started their marriage life at Pittsburgh, Texas.
 Leon's parents bought them a store and meat market.
 They sold the store when she became pregnant with her first child, and moved to Pampa, Texas.
 They had three children; Carol, David Leon and Stephen Ellis.
 The family moved to California when Carol, at age 4, needed surgery for heart problems.

 When Stephen was 14, she and Leon were divorced.
 She moved to Napa for a few years and then to San Rafael.
-In 1971, she met Pete Hegger, and the two were married May 5, 1974.
+In 1971, she met Pete Hegger, and the two were marriage May 5, 1974.
 Pete had five daughters.
 He was an ironworker constructing high rises in San Francisco and the surrounding area.
 They bought a home in Novato in 1974 and lived there until moving to Fairfield in 1997.

 Pete developed cancer and died in 1997 on their wedding anniversary.
 She continued living there for about one year, then moved to Dixon in 1998 to be closer to her family, who live in Davis and the Sacramento area.
 She was active in the First Southern Baptist Church of Davis.